Wabel-v0/fakemetrics/README.md

  "environment": "production",

  },
+// Set UpdateMetrics to true to periodically update generated metrics.
+// Set to false if you want to only register metrics  and not update them.
+UpdateMetrics: true,

  }

-// // Create and start generator
+// Create and start generator

  gen := fakemetrics.New(cfg)